OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/export.md

   // This contains any library variable sets that are used by the project.
   // These are included as a reference when importing to ensure that the same
-  // Library Variable Set exists on your other Octopus Deploy server.
+  // Library Variable Set exists on your other Octopus Deploy Server.
   "LibraryVariableSets": [
     ...
   ],